GovLab/noi2/README.md

 ### Unit Testing

+Tests are located in `app/tests`, and [doctests][] in Python modules are automatically found and tested too.
+Please feel free to add more!

 To run the unit tests, run:

+    python manage.py test

+To run an individual test, e.g. `app/tests/test_models.py`, run:

+    python manage.py test app/tests/test_models.py

+If you want to do anything more advanced with test-running, consider
+using:

     docker-compose run app py.test

 This just executes [`py.test`][] inside the web application's Docker container.

-Tests are located in `app/tests`.
-Please feel free to add more!

 ### Changing the Dockerfile